Flexible departure between February and April. Private groups only. See itinerary for details.

 On this expedition, you’ll be in a comfortable hotel in Dushanbe, and then we’ll be staying with local families in the mountains.
 We love this way of travel and you’ll come away with a real sense of the people and culture of Tajikistan.

 What size of group will it be?

-Our group sizes are always small, allowing for an intimate experience of the places and cultures we meet along our path.
-On this expedition, group size is just 8 guests We usually find groups are made of like-minded people, both male and female, from a wide age range.
+As this expedition will only run on a tailor-made basis, group size can be anything from two to eight people.
 We like our expeditions to be have a personal touch throughout and you’ll be accompanied at all times not only by Dave but our highly-knowledgeable local guides.

 What will the weather be like?

 Cold, we hope.
 We’ve chosen early March after very careful analysis of snow conditions and local data, plus personal experience.
 Dress for cold conditions as you might for any winter sports trip.
 There may be cloud and snow, or we may be lucky and get blue skies.
 This is one thing that is out of our control!